oanda/apidocs/v1/guide.md

 Rate Limiting
 -------------

 Client is allowed to have no more than 15 requests per second on average, with bursts of no more than 15 requests.
-Excess requests will be delayed on our server.
+Excess requests will be rejected.

 ----